 Why Track Recruiting Metrics?

 Your organization’s hiring process is no different.
-With more data, your efforts to attract the best candidates for jobs become faster and more accurate while costing less.
+With more data, your efforts to attract the best job candidates become faster and more accurate while costing less.
 According to a report from LinkedIn, talent acquisition teams with robust analytics are twice as likely to improve their recruiting efforts and three times as likely to experience cost reductions and efficiency gains.

-Data-driven recruiting helps you allocate your budget more effectively as you know exactly how much it costs to hire a candidate via each of your various recruitment channels.
-It also helps you to forecast more effectively; planning your operations and growth around the right hiring benchmarks.
+Data-driven recruiting helps you allocate your budget more effectively, as you know exactly how much it costs to hire a candidate via each of your various recruitment channels.
+It also helps you to forecast more effectively, planning your operations and growth around the right hiring benchmarks.
 Finally, being armed with data helps you make smarter hiring decisions that give you the best chance of placing the right candidate in every open role.

-If you use an applicant tracking system (ATS), you’re in luck, because most have many useful data tracking and reporting features built right in.
+If you use an applicant tracking system (ATS), you’re in luck because most have many useful data tracking and reporting features built right in.
 If you don’t use an ATS, it may be worthwhile to invest in one.
 In a survey of recruitment professionals, 78% of participants said using an ATS has helped increase the quality of candidates they hire.

 Finally, if you’re not already conducting candidate experience surveys, consider this a strong suggestion to start.
-Conducted after the interview process, candidate surveys help you collect key data on your recruitment experience and company perception; both of which contribute to your employer branding.
+Conducted after the interview process, candidate surveys help you collect key data on your recruitment experience and company perception, both of which contribute to your employer branding.
 Companies with a strong employer brand attract more qualified applicants and have a lower turnover in addition to hiring candidates faster.

 The Most Important Recruiting Metrics